NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/design-decisions.md

 ### Alternative 1: Returning Operators

-In a previous version of Tripy, we would return a list of operators that we wanted in the `FlatIR` subgraph.
+In a previous version of TriPy, we would return a list of operators that we wanted in the `FlatIR` subgraph.
 Our example code would have looked something like this:

 ```py